YinJC/uk-tex-faq/FAQ-wideflt.md

----
-layout: page
-title: Centring a very wide figure or table
+# Centring a very wide figure or table
----

 The normal means of centring a figure or table object is to include `\centering` at the top of the float.
 This doesn't help if the